AjjMC/ajjgui/README.md

 ## Fixed GUI Widgets

 Each of the widgets discussed previously can be made to stay on display when the GUI page is changed.
-This is done by setting the ``ajjgui.fixed`` NBT tag to ``1b``.
+This is done by setting the ``ajjgui.fixed`` SNBT to ``1b``.
 If a *scrollbutton* is made fixed, its widgets also obtain this property.

 #### Example